QuTech-Delft/OpenQL/docs/platform_ccl.rst

 CC-Light Platform Configuration File
 ------------------------------------

+:Note: The platform comfiguration file for its structure is platform independent.
+So, either the text below is split into a platform independent structure definition (and put one level higher) and a platform dependent content, or the whole thing is copied for other platforms and then adapted (which is not wise considering updates).

 The file `hardware_configuration_cc_light.json
 <https://github.com/QE-Lab/OpenQL/blob/develop/tests/hardware_config_cc_light.json>`_
 available inside the ``tests`` directory is an example configuration file for